 Smaller dealerships have always had trouble competing with larger franchises armed with a sizeable staff.
-To challenge their rivals in 2020, smaller dealers need to invest in a digital marketing strategy.
+To challenge their rivals in 2021, smaller dealers need to invest in a digital marketing strategy.
 Without a digital presence, you are simply missing out on a key audience.
-Our data shows consumers now spend 61% of the car buying process online.

 Smaller dealers typically spend their marketing and advertising budget on traditional spots such as billboards, radio, and television.
 These old tactics no longer have the audience reach to justify their expensive price tag.
 Digital campaigns have a much larger impact for a cheaper price.

 This new trend in automotive retail isn’t going anywhere.
 As such, your website needs to do more than it ever has before.
 It should serve both as a lead generation tool and extension of your overall digital experience.

 So, what are the keys to a proper digital strategy for your small dealership?
 And how can they be implemented to drive profits for a dealer’s business?
 The following components are key to an effective strategy:

 1. Tailor Your Digital Strategy to Individual Consumers.

 As digital retailing has transformed the way shoppers purchase goods, car buyers expect a highly personalized experience.
 Consumers expect specific inventory recommendations and incentive information to be presented to them as soon as they arrive on a dealer’s site.
 Using data to automate these recommendations and incentives help dealership staff save a significant amount of time.

 Securing a spot in that first results page leads to increased exposure, clicks, and eventually sales.